tibs/beyond-spellchecking-talk/notes.rst

 Aside: scope
 ~~~~~~~~~~~~

-The ability to take account of where in the document structure a check is applied.
+The ability to take control in which parts of the document structure a check is applied.

 For instance: only in *headings* or *footnotes*.